2020 State Standard of Excellence

 The creation of statewide strategic goals is an important first step in aligning state government budgets, policies, and programs to improve outcomes on a state government’s highest priorities.

-In 2019, Colorado launched the Governor’s Dashboard, which outlines four high-priority strategic goals: tax reform and economic development, energy and renewables, health, and education and the workforce.
-Each high-priority strategic area is supported by a cabinet working group as well as aligned goals, metrics, and strategies contained within agency performance plans.
+Launched in 2019, Colorado’s Governor’s Dashboard outlines four high-priority strategic goals: tax reform and economic development, energy and renewables, health, and education and the workforce.
+Each high-priority strategic area is supported by a cabinet working group as well as aligned goals, metrics, and actions contained within agency performance plans.
 The governor’s annual budget request also links these goals to specific agency activities and outcomes.

 Since 2017, the Arizona Governor’s Office has developed and updated the Governor’s Fundamentals Map, which lists goals under six statewide priority areas.
-All cabinet agencies are required to complete an annual strategic plan that includes strategic issues, mission statement, description, performance measures, and funding.
+All cabinet agencies are required to complete an annual strategic plan that includes annual objectives, metrics, and initiatives, which are captured in My Agency Scorecards.
+In 2020, the Governor’s Office of Strategic Planning and Budgeting hired a statewide Strategic Planner to further support the multi-year strategic planning processes.

-In 2018, the Vermont Governor’s Office released the state’s 2018-2023 Strategic Plan, which outlines four statewide goals related to the economy, affordability, vulnerability, and modernization.
-The goals were established in a 2017 executive order.
-As required by a 2014 law, and a related executive order, the state’s Chief Performance Officer annually reports data related to these goals and fiscal transparency.
+Vermont’s 2018-2023 Strategic Plan included four statewide goals: the economy, affordability, vulnerability, and modernization.
+These priority areas were established by a 2017 Vermont executive order, which required all agencies “to establish the following cornerstones as their strategic and operational goals: growing the Vermont economy; making Vermont an affordable place to live, work, and do business; and protecting vulnerable Vermonters.”
+As required by a 2014 law and a related executive order, the state’s Chief Performance Officer annually reports data related to the state’s goals and fiscal transparency.